paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 People will gladly seek out any kind of excitement, even pain.\
 --- Shougo Makishima

-Imagine a world where everyone's mental state is constantly measured by a powerful computing system[^psychopasswiki].\
+Imagine a world where everyone's mental state is constantly measured by a powerful computing system.[^psychopasswiki]\
 This system's primary responsibility is to utilise its superior decision-making ability to maintain constant vigilance in the country.
 It _accurately_ quantifies every individual's likelihood to commit crimes using their **Crime Coefficient**.
 Once this coefficient of an individual increases beyond a certain level, they are classified as _criminals_ and become eligible for legal action.
 However, observe that no individual actually commits a crime.
 Their criminality is solely determined by their current mental state and by the belief that they will inevitably commit a crime unless preventive measures are taken.\
 Can you truly trust such a system?
 Well, such intelligent systems could be beyond our understanding, much like how humans perceive animals as beings incapable of comprehending our thoughts.
 <!-- This system also determines the roles individuals will play in society based on the results of its high-school examination. -->